 The Secret Pool at Kuang Si Falls

-Continue on the path up or to go left towards the ‘do not enter’ and bamboo fenced off path.
+Continue on the path up or to go left towards the ‘do not enter’ sign and bamboo fenced-off path.
 To get to the secret pool you need to ignore all warning signs and jump over that.
 I personally did not do it myself, though you can read Nomadic Matts adventure on exploring the secret pool.

 Dining At Kuang Si Falls